 I spent a lot of time in Asia and the best cups of green tea I had were all in tea houses in China and Japan.

-I always though how nice it would be if every cup of green tea I had could taste like that.
+I always thought how nice it would be if every cup of green tea I had could taste like that.
 If I could brew a similar cup of tea myself at home.

 With Japanese green tea, it is difficult.
-It can be done, but the tea is delicate and a bit more difficult to brew correctly.
+You can do it, but the tea is delicate and a bit more difficult to brew correctly.

 But Chinese green tea is a different story.